andresmunozit/nextjs-dashboard/README.md

 - Move data fetching to relevant components and use Suspense for encapsulation.
 - Experiment with different strategies to find what best suits the application's needs.
 - No single correct approach; varies based on application requirements.

+## 11. Adding Search and Pagination
+### Key Takeaways

+#### Overview
+In this guide, we're enhancing the `/invoices` page of our Next.js dashboard by adding search and pagination functionalities using URL search params.
+This approach provides bookmarkable URLs, supports server-side rendering for initial loads, and simplifies analytics tracking.

+#### Technologies and Patterns
+- **Next.js APIs**: Utilize `useSearchParams`, `usePathname`, and `useRouter` for managing URL parameters and navigation.
+- **URL Search Params**: Implement search and pagination by manipulating URL parameters, offering bookmarkable states and seamless server-side data fetching.
+- **Client and Server Components**: Distinguish between components that run on the client side, which can use event listeners and hooks, versus server components that fetch and render data.

+#### Implementation Steps

+##### Search Functionality
+1. **Capture User Input**: Use a `handleSearch` function within the `<Search>` component to update the URL with user search terms.
+2. **Update URL**: Leverage `useSearchParams` to modify the URL's query parameters based on the search input.
+3. **Sync URL and Input**: Ensure the input field reflects the current search query from the URL, facilitating shared links to specific searches.
+4. **Update Display**: Pass the current search query to components like `<Table>`, which then fetches and displays the relevant data.

+##### Pagination
+1. **Modify Page Component**: Fetch the total number of pages based on the search query and current pagination, using a server-side function.
+2. **Update Pagination Component**: Use `usePathname` and `useSearchParams` within the `<Pagination>` component to navigate between pages without exposing database secrets.

+#### Best Practices
+- **Debouncing**: Implement debouncing to limit the rate of data fetching operations triggered by user input, improving performance and resource usage.
+- **Separation of Concerns**: Differentiate between client-side and server-side logic for handling URL parameters and data fetching to maintain a clean architecture.

+### Conclusion
+By employing URL search params and Next.js APIs, we've added robust search and pagination features to our dashboard.
+These enhancements not only improve the user experience but also align with best practices for web development in React-based applications.